chrisdail/talk-good-code/slides.md

 ---

-# Get it Right the First Time
+# You will likely never come back

-- You will likely never come back to fix things
+- Get it Right the First Time
 - There is always a 'Grand Redesign' on the horizon that will never come
 - Code Reviews: Don't let poor code slip through